Vega Backend Documentation

 New developers — Start with Core Architecture to understand how the system fits together, then read Getting Started to run it locally.

-Backend contributors — Read Backend Components and Scan Engine for code-level detail.
+Backend contributors — Read Backend Components and Scan Engine for code-level detail on the hexagonal architecture and use-case patterns.

 Operators and SREs — Read AWS when deploying, debugging, or operating the production system.